dotnet/corert/Documentation/using-corert/reflection-in-aot-mode.md

 ### Assume everything is accessed dynamically ###

 The compiler can simply assume that everything can be accessed dynamically.
 This means that everything will be compiled and available at runtime.
 This is the safest possible option, but results in big executables and long compilation times.
-"Everything" includes all of the all of .NET Core framework code, including things like support for FTP or WCF.
+"Everything" includes all of .NET Core framework code, including things like support for FTP or WCF.
 An app is unlikely to be relying on all of that.

 ### Assume non-framework code is accessed dynamically ###